ia-eknorr/project-template/docs/quickstart-guide.md

     docker compose down
     ```

-- Take down the stack and remove the volumes, and remove any orphaned containers:
+- Take down the stack and remove any orphaned containers:

     ```bash
-    docker compose down -v --remove-orphans
+    docker compose down --remove-orphans
     ```

-- Take down the stack and remove the volumes, and remove any orphaned containers, and remove any images:
+### Log and Shell Commands

+> [!TIP]
+> Service names are defined in the [`docker-compose.yml`](../docker-compose.yml) file under `services`:
+>
+> - `gateway`
+> - `db`

+- View logs for a specific service:

     ```bash
-    docker compose down -v --remove-orphans --rmi all
+    docker compose logs <service-name>
     ```

-- Bring up the stack:
+- Shell into a running container:

     ```bash
-    docker compose up -d
+    docker compose exec -it <service-name> /bin/bash
     ```

-## Contributing

-Contribution guide coming soon...

-## Testing

-Local testing guide coming soon...
+### FAQ

+**How can I connect to a database management software like PGAdmin?**

+- In `docker-compose.yml`, uncomment `services.db.ports` and the definition of ports on the next line.
+- Adjust the port to desired port map
+- Run `docker-compose up -d` to update the stack.
+- Connect to the database using the hostname of the database service and the port you defined.